athn-nik/motionfix/README.md

 ```

 ## License
 This code is available for **non-commercial scientific research purposes** as defined in the [LICENSE file](LICENSE).
-By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
+By downloading and using this code you agree to its terms.
+For MotionFix dataset check its [license](https://motionfix.is.tue.mpg.de/license.html).
 Third-party datasets and software are subject to their respective licenses.

 ## Contact